hbr8218/Hassan-Bari-Raza/README.md

 - Final year project, highly appreciated by _Computer Science and Engineering_ Department.
 - How different factors can affet the a student's performance has been shown.
 - Also analysed on a sample dataset of my own college.
-- Techniques like multi-pipeline, column transformation, Data normalization, Principal Component Analysis(PCA) have been used.
+- Techniques like multi-pipeline, column transformation, Data normalization, Principal Component Analysis(PCA), etc have been used.

 ![alt](https://user-images.githubusercontent.com/42790586/88255076-fdb74180-ccd4-11ea-886f-33551729644c.png)

 ## Upcoming Projects
+1. DataFix (A data-science beginner's platform to create own Machine Learning models)
-1. TradeSkills (Full-Featured AI based platform for Option trading).
+2. TradeSkills (Full-Featured AI based platform for Option trading).
-2. Chat-Co19 (A chatbot informing latest cases of pandemic outbreak).
+3. Chat-Co19 (A chatbot informing latest cases of pandemic outbreak).